-On this two-week trip, open to all students of any major or interest, we will visit two of the “family islands” of the Bahamas – San Salvador and Andros.
+We will spend two weeks visiting San Salvador island in the Bahamas examining complex ecosystems associated with patch and barrier reefs, intertidal zones and estuaries along with exploring a number of terrestrial ecosystems.
 San Salvador is a small island on the eastern edge of the Bahamas that is well known for its crystal clear waters and archeological heritage (among such distinctions, it was Christopher Columbus’ first landing site).
-Andros is the largest island in the Bahamas and has world famous blue holes, one of the largest barrier reefs in the world, and its own unique culture.
-The rich biological resources of these two islands will allow us to compare and contrast complex ecosystems associated with patch and barrier reefs, intertidal zones and estuaries.
-Study will also include the geological, historical, and cultural history of these islands and the Bahamas as a whole, focusing on ecological and economic problems confronting the entire island chain.
+The rich biological resources of these the island will allow us to compare and contrast complex ecosystems associated with patch and barrier reefs, intertidal zones and estuaries.
+Study will also include the geological, historical, and cultural history of the islands and the Bahamas as a whole, focusing on ecological and economic problems confronting the entire island chain.
 Good swimming skills and moderate hiking ability are required.
 Prerequisite: Interview required.

 The Location and Itinerary